jittagornp/index-search-javascript/README.md

 - <i>indexOnFields</i> (require) : an array of string for tell IndexSearch that you need make index on the field name in your node.

 - <i>maximumDictionaryKeySize</i> (optional) : default is 3, for define key size of dictionary. following above example define is 5<br/> if keyword you as 'javascript'
-IndexSearch will create dictionary 5 patterns are 'j', 'ja', 'jav', 'java', 'javas'
+IndexSearch will create dictionary 5 patterns are 'j', 'ja', 'jav', 'java', 'javas'.

 - <i>additionalDictionaries</i> (optional) : an arry of string for add additional keywords from external into dictionary
 <br/>you can define following as : <br/>